kamijoseph/Datascope/README.md

 ---

-## Why This Project Matters to Employers
+## Why This Project Matters for me

 This project demonstrates:

-* Understanding of real-world data problems
+* Understanding of real world data problems
 * Strong EDA fundamentals
 * UI/UX decisions grounded in statistics
 * Safe data handling practices
-* Ability to build production-ready analytical tools
+* Ability to build production ready analytical tools
 * Familiarity with modern Python data ecosystems

-It reflects how analysts actually work — not just how tutorials pretend they do.
+It reflects how analysts actually work not just how tutorials pretend they do. and working on the project was the most learning and blissful experience i have ever had.

 ---